3 Days in Istanbul, Turkey

 Accommodations

-I have stayed in both a small older boutique hotel in the Sultanahmet neighborhood as well as a more modern hotel in the Taksim square area.
-I recommend Sultanahmet for history buffs and Taksim more for people who are looking for nightlife.
+I have stayed in both a small, older boutique hotel in the Sultanahmet neighborhood and a more modern hotel in the Taksim Square area.
+I recommend Sultanahmet for history buffs and Taksim for people who are looking for nightlife.

 Conclusion